Big Nose Kate: Death and discrepancies in records

-Horony died on November 2, 1940, five days before her 91st birthday, of acute myocardial insufficiency, a condition she started showing symptoms of the day before her death.
+Horony died on November 2, 1940, of acute myocardial insufficiency, a condition she started showing symptoms of the day before her death.
 Her death certificate states that she also suffered from coronary artery disease and advanced arteriosclerosis.
 Horony's death certificate contained significant discrepancies regarding her parents' names and her birthplace.
 Although she was born in Hungary, her death certificate states she was born in Davenport, Iowa, to father Marchal H. Michael and mother Catherine Baldwin.
 The birthplace of both her parents is shown on the certificate as "unknown".
 The superintendent of the Pioneer Home is named as the informant on the death certificate.

 Horony was buried on November 6, 1940, in the Arizona Pioneers' Home Cemetery in Prescott, Arizona.
 An incorrect birth year of 1850 is on her grave markers.